lauramazzuca21/distributed-cloud-gaming-pipeline/gstreamer-live-streaming/README.md

 ```
 # TODO
 - [ ] add audio queue
-- [ ] make the source frames locaclly stored instead of a remote stream
+- [ ] make the source frames locally stored instead of a remote stream